Raulb253/web-module-challenge-scope-and-closure/README.md

 Edit the `ReadMe` file with your answers.

 1. In your own words, define closure (1-2 sentences).
+A closure is when a function is nested within a parent function and has access to the stuff inside of the parent.
+This gives rise to private variables which can be used to store data.
 2. Study the following code, then answer the questions below.

 ```js